 NEW YORK – Bonhams is pleased to announce this year's Space History auction to be held on Thursday, April 26 at our New York headquarters at 580 Madison Avenue.
 The auction will begin at 1 pm and will feature a number of rare and fascinating items associated with space travel.

 Matthew Haley, Bonhams Space specialist, states about the sale, "I'm excited about our fourth sale in this fast-growing category.
-With artifacts from several Apollo astronauts' collections, and some truly unique consignments from collectors and space industry veterans, I am looking forward to seeing some stunning results."
+With artefacts from several Apollo astronauts' collections, and some truly unique consignments from collectors and space industry veterans, I am looking forward to seeing some stunning results."

 Highlighting the sale is the Sokol KV-2 space suit that Shannon Lucid trained in prior to her 188-day stay on the Russian Mir space station in 1996 (pre-sale est. $30,000 – 50,000).
 Lucid is a member of NASA's first astronaut class to include women, and from August 1991 to June 2007 held the record for the most days in orbit by any woman in the world, logging more than 223 days in space.
 She retired at the start of this year after more than three decades of service to the agency.